rust-lang/rust/src/doc/trpl/hello-world.md

 This prints out our `Hello, world!` text to our terminal.

-If you come from a dynamically typed language like Ruby, Python, or JavaScript, you may not be used to these two steps being separate.
+If you come from a dynamically evaluated language like Ruby, Python, or JavaScript, you may not be used to these two steps being separate.
 Rust is an ‘ahead-of-time compiled language’, which means that you can compile a program, give it to someone else, and they don't need to have Rust installed.
 If you